“None of us is as smart as all of us.” – Ken Blanchard

-spoke at Microsoft earlier this year.
-He’s all about empowering people, growing people, and helping everybody get an A. This post is my notes from the session.
+Ken Blanchard is all about empowering people, growing people, and helping everybody get an “A”.

 Catch People Doing Something Right, Accentuate the Positive